Registered Nurse – Emergency Psychiatric Services (EPS)

 All employees of the Southern District Health Board working with in mental health and addiction services are expected to demonstrate a commitment to “The Seven Real Skills” (Te Pou Workforce Development, see www.tepou.co.nz/letsgetreal)

-You must be Registered with the New Zealand Nursing Council, hold a current Annual Practicing Certificate and be eligible to live and work in New Zealand.
+You must be Registered with the New Zealand Nursing Council, hold a current Annual Practicing Certificate with a scope of practice that allows you to practice in mental health and be eligible to live and work in New Zealand.

 About the Southern DHB